Billing Rules (Advanced)

 Example:

-Booked Time = 2 hours
+booked = 2 hours

-Actual Usage = 1.25 hours
+actual quantity = 1.25 hours

-Billed Quantity = 2 hoursScale Quantity
+billed quantity = 2 hoursScale Quantity

 Purpose: